CS480UIC/dbs-city_sustainability/documentation/glossary.md

 Synonyms: client, subscriber

-Description: user refers to the users that use the database
+Description: user refers to the users that use the database.
+Each user must live in a country.

 Attributes:\
 **email (PK)**\